 Computer art and animation majors may travel to Los Angeles for a two-week industry immersion in animation and film.
 The themes of self-development, persistence, and networking are presented as you visit such studios as Filmworks FX and Method Studios to see their incredible special effects work on productions for major films and commercials.

-Within the Department of Transmedia, computer art and animation is integrated with film, art video, and art photography, allowing for a practice that is tightly focused but free to traverse a network of related disciplines.
+Within the department , computer art and animation is integrated with film, art video, and art photography, allowing for a practice that is tightly focused but free to traverse a network of related disciplines.
 This network expands into the rest of Syracuse University, challenging you to further develop the intellectual resources needed to inform your work.
 Through this process you synthesize a perspective that is shaped within a web of mutual influence and discourse.

 The computer art and animation program boasts alumni who are placed at some of the most prestigious animation and visual effects companies in the world—Pixar, Cartoon Network, Filmworks/FX, LucasArts, Tippett Studio, and Sony Pictures Imageworks—along with creative representation at galleries and media art festivals internationally.
 The program’s alumni and faculty have consistently pushed the edge publicly as to what it means to be a computer artist and continue to maintain that intensity today.

 Recently our program was ranked among the top 50 animation programs in the country by Animation Career Review.